Drew Live II: Production

 Following the first live episode of The Drew Carey Show in 1999, which achieved high ratings, a second live episode was conceived in a bid to repeat that success and capitalise on the November sweeps ratings period.
 The producers also wanted to "push the envelope even further" than before, so they decided to keep many elements of the episode a secret from the cast.
 Improvisational segments were added to the basic plot, allowing the producers to throw the cast "a few curve balls".
 Executive producer Bruce Helford stated, "The actors don't know what's coming at them.
 They don't know what's behind every door."

 Helford planned to bring in guest stars during the recordings, as well having the studio audiences come up with suggestions on how the episode should end, leaving the cast with little time to prepare before they act it out.
 Neil Conrad, the channel's Broadcast and Standard Practices editor, admitted that he was scared about the episode, especially after the first live broadcast, in which a guest cast member was caught with a handwritten message to his mother on his buttocks.
 Helford joked that Conrad had a right to be worried, but he also said that if the cast were to mess up, then it just adds to the fun.

 As with the first live episode, the cast and crew performed "Drew Live II" three times for the Eastern/Central, Mountain and Pacific time zones.
 Several cast members from the improvisational comedy series Whose Line Is It Anyway? made guest appearances in the episode.
-Colin Mochrie once again reprised his role as Eugene, while Wayne Brady, Brad Sherwood, Chip Esten, Greg Proops, Kathy Greenwood and Laura Hall appeared in the various improv segments.
+Colin Mochrie once again reprised his role as Eugene, while Wayne Brady, Brad Sherwood, Charles Esten, Greg Proops, Kathy Greenwood and Laura Hall appeared in the various improv segments.
 Talk show host Jay Leno also makes a cameo appearance.
 To coincide with the episode, ABC planned to air live promos featuring actors coming by The Drew Carey Show studio to promote their ABC shows.

 To prove to the viewers that the episode was live, some of the actors were seen watching and improvising the dialogue for that night's broadcast of Felicity, which aired in the same time slot on The WB.
 Helford had originally chosen an episode of The West Wing, but the show's producers rejected the idea and Felicity was chosen instead, as long as the actors did not make any jokes about Keri Russell's hairstyle.
 Felicity creator J. J. Abrams praised the segment, saying "The idea of characters on a live show tuning in to another network to see what's on was brilliant.
 My only hope is that it reminded people: 'What the hell am I doing not watching The WB?'"